Kuemmelklaus/Conversational-AI-for-Code-Reviewing/README.md

 # ChatGPT ABAP Linter

-This API is trying to give helpful coding advices in Python and hopefully one day in ABAP as well.
+This API is trying to give helpful coding advices in Python and ABAP.

 # Developer Setup